-203 to identify each parent's capacity and functioning through the use of an evidence-based, multimethod,
+to identify each parent's capacity and functioning through the use of an evidence-based, multimethod, and multitrait assessment approach (see Guideline 10).
+Assessment of the goodness of fit between the

 "Strive" allows for failure, what happens if they fail?
 How much damage will they do if they are wrong?